The Fantasy Footballers: Format and features

-A popular and prevailing feature of The Fantasy Footballers is the frequency with which the hosts give NFL players comedic nicknames as inside jokes and create corresponding audio drops for when they are mentioned.
-The most popular are created into a t-shirt available to buy on the show's website at the end of every season and the best new nickname is voted on by fans during the show's annual The Footie Awards.
+A popular and recurring feature of The Fantasy Footballers is the hosts giving NFL players comedic nicknames and creating corresponding audio drops which are played when they are mentioned.
+The most popular are put on a t-shirt available to buy on the show's website at the end of every season and the best new nickname is voted on by fans during the show's annual The Footie Awards.